t-jasmine/Sudoku-Solver/README.md

 - Converted code to an executable file
     -This repository includes a windows installer, so all you have to do is run the installer to use the application :3
 - Fixed other minor logic, organization, and UI issues

+This was an exciting first desktop app project!
+It was definitely a struggle trying to learn how to use different libraries and figuring out how everything works together.
+This project took me more hours than I expected, considering its simplicity, but it was well worth it testing out different features of JavaFX throughout development.